CJVeto/StardewValleyMods/README.md

-# AdjustableStartingMoney
+# Stardew Valley Mods
-A Stardew Valley mod that lets players configure how much money they start with on a new save.
+A repo to store all my Stardew Valley mods.